DavidEngland/Shogun-Slogans/README.md

 - Inspired by classic typewriter effects
 - Built with modern web standards
 - Tested by the WordPress community
-- Special thanks to REIA for the use case inspiration
+- Special thanks to REIA (Real Estate Intelligence Agency - https://RealEstate-Huntsville.Com) for the use case inspiration

 ## 📞 Support